Parfuemerie-Douglas/scaffolder-backend-module-azure-pipelines/README.md

 **_Note_**: The `azure:pipeline:permit` action authorizes/unauthorizes a pipeline for a given resource.
 To authorize a pipeline for a [service endpoint](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoints-overview) set `resourceType` to `endpoint`, provide `resourceId` with the service endpoint ID (replace `<serviceEndpointId>` in the example code above), and set authorized to `true`.

-You can also visit the `/create/actions` route in your Backstage application to find out more about the parameters these actions accepts when it's installed to configure how you like.
+You can find a list of all registred actions including their parameters at the `/create/actions` route in your Backstage application.